Zalastax/Zalastax.github.io/_posts/2015-01-01-overtone-in-a-ubuntu-vm.md

     killall pulseaudio
 PulseAudio restarts automatically.
 Confirm that this has worked by opening QjackCtl.
 The display should confirm that JACK is "Active".
-Uncheck Setup...->Misc->Stop JACK audio server on application exit.
+<code>Uncheck Setup...->Misc->Stop JACK audio server on application exit</code>.
 Otherwise QjackCtl will kill JACK when you close it and all sound will be gone.
 Leiningen
 ---------
 Leiningen is the project manager used by clojure.